 DISCLAIMER: This information is provided as a courtesy from Region 10 ESC.
 We highly recommend you check with your district legal department for complete and final details.

 The Department of Justice published a final rule requiring state and local governments, including public school districts, to ensure their web content and mobile apps are accessible to people with disabilities.
 The rule mandates compliance with Web Content Accessibility Guidelines (WCAG) 2.1 Level AA standards by specific dates as follows.
+(Note the deadline dates are based on city population, not LEA student count.)
 The official version was published in the Federal Register on April 24, 2024.
 Full document text for the final rule is document number 2024-07758 on the Federal Register website.

 Deadline Dates